 Biography: Jim Masteller is a licensed marriage and family therapist.
 He received a doctorate in ministry from Fuller Theological Seminary and a masters of theology from Dallas Theological Seminary.
 Jim is the founder and CEO of CIFT.
 Jim has served as an Army Chaplain for 20 years, a pastor for 9 years and has been the founder and director of CIFT for 20 years.
 He currently continues to provide oversight to CIFT, carries a limited case load, is part of the leadership team for a church plant and serves on the Board for Overseas Missionary Fellowship International.

-Biography: Julie is a Marriage and Family Therapist intern who completed her Master’s degree from Hope International University.
+Biography: Julie is an Associate Marriage and Family Therapist who completed her Master’s degree from Hope International University.
 As a therapist, Julie desires to come alongside people and empower them in reaching their full potential as they find more honesty and resiliency in themselves.
 In her work, she is passionate about helping people foster strong, nurturing relationships.
 Julie has experience working with women in Uganda and South Africa who were victims of trauma, abuse, and violence.
 She is trained in Eye Movement Desensitization and Reprocessing Therapy (EMDR) which she implements when working with trauma recovery and relationship injuries.
 Her areas of focus include depression, anxiety, trauma, grief and loss, relationship issues, couple’s counseling and premarital counseling.

-Biography: Kandis is a registered Marriage and Family Therapist Intern who earned her Master’s degree in Marriage and Family Therapy at Hope International University.
+Biography: Kandis is a Licensed Marriage and Family Therapist who earned her Master’s degree in Marriage and Family Therapy at Hope International University.
 She received her bachelor’s degree from Cal State Fullerton, in Psychology.
 Kandis is passionate about helping adolescents and teens who struggle with cutting and other forms of self-harm, as well as self-esteem issues.
 Kandis works with all ages of individuals to help them find hope and support as they work through anxiety, bipolar disorder, eating disorders and grief/loss.
 She also has a heart to work with adolescent and adult children of alcoholics.
 Previously, Kandis worked in youth ministry and is passionate about fostering an environment that provides hope, healing and spiritual growth.

-Biography: Kevin is a Marriage and Family Therapist Intern and received his M.A. in Clinical Psychology from Azusa Pacific University.
+Biography: Kevin is an Associate Marriage and Family Therapist and received his M.A. in Clinical Psychology from Azusa Pacific University.
 He also has a Master of Arts degree in Spiritual Formation and Soul Care from Talbot School of Theology.
 He has experience working with emerging adults, individuals, and pastors in regards to individual and corporate spiritual development as well as the supporting the needs of those in ministry.
 Kevin is certified in Prepare and Enrich, a comprehensive assessment tool used in both pre-marital and marriage therapy.
 Areas of interest are anxiety, depression, shame, OCD, early childhood and family of origin issues, relationship issues, sexual addiction, identity formation, spiritual issues, as well as personal growth and life stage transitions.

 Biography: Kevin Van Lant is a licensed psychologist who received his doctorate from Rosemead School of Psychology.
 While maintaining a clinical practice at CIFT, Kevin is also a full-time professor at Biola University where he teaches courses in psychology and pastoral counseling.
 He works primarily with depression, anxiety, addictions and those suffering from long-term emotional and spiritual distress.
 Kevin speaks on a broad range of topics including mens issues, child development, parenting, marriage, and general dynamics within all relationships.

-Biography: Kimberly is a Marriage and Family Therapist Intern, who completed her Masters degree in Clinical Psychology at Azusa Pacific University.
+Biography: Kimberly is an Associate Marriage and Family Therapist, who completed her Masters degree in Clinical Psychology at Azusa Pacific University.
 She earned her Bachelors degree at Cal Poly Pomona University in Hospitality Management.
 Kimberly enjoys working with couples, adults, and children.
 Her areas of interest are depression, anxiety, self-concept and identity concerns, relationship distress, and life stage transitions.
 Kimberly is certified in Prepare and Enrich, a comprehensive assessment tool used in both pre-marital and marriage therapy, and also trained in Levels 1 and 2 Gottman marital therapy, a three level marital therapy training program educating therapists in leading research about effective marital therapy.

 Biography: Laura is a licensed marriage and family therapist.
 She completed her master’s degree at Fuller Theological Seminary.
 Her passion and experience with adolescents, young adults and families, help provide a warm, comfortable and safe environment to work toward growth and healing.
 Laura’s BS in Education from USC and MA in Theology from Fuller Theological Seminary enable her to come along side people facing issues in adolescents, young adults, spiritual issues, life transitions, parent/child problems, premarital counseling and family problems.